-All this can contribute to lessen the potential doping risks that accompany supplement use.
+All this can contribute to reducing the potential doping risks that accompany supplement use.
 But they cannot be completely eliminated.

-Supplements belong to the group of foodstuff that is meant to complement your regular diet.
-Legally, they are foodstuff and, in contrast to pharmaceuticals, as such they do not need to be approved by governmental regulatory health authorities for human use.
-They have neither been tested for their harmlessness on human health nor for the purity of their material composition.
+Supplements refer to foods meant to complement your regular diet.
+Legally they are considered foods, and in contrast to pharmaceuticals do not need to be approved by governmental regulatory health authorities for human use.
+They do not need to be tested for their harmlessness nor for the purity of their material composition.
 According to the German Supplements and Food Labelling Ordinance, all ingredients have to be declared on the label or package, but this is not always the case.